sagannotcarl/nnpn-static/site/content/about/partner-organizations/_index.md

 - Partner Organizations
 ---

-+ denotes new play development organizations that are invited to submit plays for the National Showcase of New Plays and nominate playwrights for the Smith Prize for Political Theatre
++ denotes new play development organizations that are invited to submit plays for the National Showcase of New Plays and/or nominate playwrights for the Smith Prize for Political Theater